basarat/demo-typestyle/06-classes/script.md

 );
 ```

-* At the heart of TypeStyle is the `style` function which very simply takes a style object (cursor around the style object) and returns a className (cursor around className).
+* At the heart of TypeStyle is the `style` function which very simply takes a style object (cursor around the style object) and returns a generated CSS className (cursor around className).

 * Because it generates just classNames it is very easy to integrate theming into our component by simply taking a `className` property. (add a class name prop)

 * The users of our component can use any framework they want to author the CSS class.

-They can even generate a class on the fly using TypeStyle.
+* They can even use TypeStyle's style function to generate a CSS class on the fly, e.g. we just generated a css class that bumps up the fontSize.

 ```js
 import * as React from 'react';